top of page

 East Meets West

-Visualisation can be incredibly powerful, as we discussed in stage 3 it activates the reticular activating system and the brain fires and wires as though whatever is being visualised is already happening.
-Realisation + visualisation = manifestation.
-Visualisation is used in the sports world, for example, seeing yourself in a yoga pose in your mind’s eye has been shown to improve your capacity to do it and it’s even been shown that you can think about a muscle and build muscle mass, which has huge implications for those rehabilitating injuries.
-And I’ve even heard about it being used in the medical world now with cancer patients.
-Modern science has caught up with ancient practices in this respect and Yoga Nidra harnesses this capacity in many ways depending on the practice, the intention and the student.
+Visualisation is used in the sports world, for example, seeing yourself in a yoga pose in your mind’s eye has been shown to improve your capacity to do it and it’s even been shown that you can think about a muscle and build muscle mass, which has huge implications for those rehabilitating injuries or mobility limited in some way.
+And I’ve even heard about it being used in the more forward thinking approaches to cancer treatment.
+Modern science has caught up with ancient practices in this respect and Yoga Nidra harnesses this capacity in many ways depending on the practice, the intention and the practitioner.

 Liberation from Past Patterns